flatironinstitute/CaImAn-MATLAB/README.md

     * Fast parallelizable non-rigid motion correction using the NoRMCorre algorithm [[5]](#normcorre).
 Separate standalone package can be found [here](https://github.com/simonsfoundation/NoRMCorre).
 It will be included in this package in the future.

-New: Renaming to CaImAn-MATLAB
+2018: Renamed to CaImAn-MATLAB
 ======
-We moved the code into the Flatiron Institute github account and renamed the repository to CaImAn-MATLAB to bring it more in touch with the [CaImAn](https://github.com/simonsfoundation/CaImAn) Python package.
+We moved the code into the Flatiron Institute github account and renamed the repository to CaImAn-MATLAB to bring it more in touch with the [CaImAn](https://github.com/flatironinstitute/CaImAn) Python package.
 Everything else is the same.
 The old link ```https://github.com/epnev/ca_source_extraction``` redirects here.

 # Citation